emansajjad/IP-Flutter-Development24_Task3/README.md

-# IP-Flutter-Development24_Task3

-Quiz App
+# Brainbox Quiz App

-Welcome to Brainbox!
-This is a simple Flutter-based quiz app designed to test and sharpen your knowledge.
-The app provides a user-friendly interface with engaging quiz questions, showing results at the end of the quiz.
-The goal is to create an interactive learning experience where users can evaluate their skills and learn from their mistakes.
+Welcome to the Brainbox Quiz App!
+This app is designed to challenge your knowledge through engaging quizzes.
+It features an intuitive interface, dynamic navigation, and detailed feedback on your answers.

-Features
+## Features
-Interactive quiz interface
-Beautiful, responsive UI with custom gradients and shadows A collection of general programming and software-related questions Score tracking based on correct answers
-Option to restart the quiz after completion
+- **User-Friendly Interface:** Clean and attractive UI designed with Flutter.
+- **Static Width for Options:** Each answer option has a consistent width for improved readability.
+- **Progress Tracking:** A progress bar displays your current question relative to the total.
+- **Manual Navigation:** Users can navigate to the next question at their own pace.
+- **Answer Review:** After completing the quiz, users can review their selected answers alongside the correct answers.